Skip links

 2. cement

 The rate payable on CBAM goods will be set by the government.
-The government proposes that there will be seven rates of tax – one for each above sector.
+The government proposes that there will be five rates of tax – one for each above sector.
 There will be an adjustment to offset any carbon-related taxes or levies from the source country of the goods.
+The UK CBAM rate will be set on a quarterly basis in line with the quarterly UK CBAM filings, which will be due from 2028 onward.

 Newsletter